shaunsmith/nodejs-todo/README.md

 # nodejs-todo

 <h2> A simple To Do List application built with Node.js, Express, Oracle
-Functions, and Oracle Caching Service.</h2>
+Functions, and Oracle Data Caching Cloud Service</h2>

 <p> It's a very simple Node.js application that let's you add and complete tasks
-on a single page, storing both new and completed task in an Oracle Caching Service Redis cache that is managed via a set of functions deployed on Oracle Functions. </p>
+on a single page, storing both new and completed task in a Redis cache that is managed via a set of functions.</p>

 ![png](todo.png?raw=true 'web todo')